 There’s a lot to think about when you’re learning to ride a motorcycle, moped or scooter.
 Where your controls are, the correct placement of feet and hands, and the obstacles you really don’t want to hit, like the curb or the traffic cones you’ve been asked to manoeuvre through.
 It’s a natural reaction to look at feet, hands, the road right in front of your wheel or the curb you desperately don’t want to connect with.
 It’s so common in fact, that there’s even a name for it – target fixation.

 Ironically, the more attention you pay to these obstacles, the more likely you are to hit them.
 Watch where you’re going and keep your eyes directed towards the path you want to take, not the one you don’t.

-Don’t be afraid to make some mistakes.
+It may sound counterintuitive to include this as one of our tips for passing CBT training but don’t be afraid to make mistakes.
 Compulsory basic training is the first motorcycle course you’ll take.
-Lack of experience means you are bound to make some boo-boos and that’s exactly what your instructor is there for and why you’re taking the course!
-Learning from mistakes has been shown to help us remember the correct answer or course of action better than getting things right the first time.
-So, don’t be afraid to mess things up a little on the day – it’s expected and it may actually serve you better than having a mistake-free CBT day.
+Lack of experience means you’ll make some boo-boos.
+That’s exactly what your instructor is there for and why you’re taking the course!
+Learning from mistakes helps us remember the correct answer or course of action better than getting things right the first time, every time.
+So, don’t be afraid to mess things up a little on the day.
+It’s expected and it may actually serve you better than having a mistake-free CBT day.

-So, prepare for passing your CBT by choosing a great motorcycle training school near you, practice your skills on a bicycle, brush up on the road rules, keep your eye’s looking where you want to go and don’t be afraid to make a few mistakes, it’s expected and even good for you.
-Enjoy your CBT and learning to become a licenced motorcycle rider!
+So, prepare for passing CBT training by choosing a great motorcycle training school.
+Practice your skills on a bicycle, brush up on the road rules, and keep your eye’s looking where you want to go.
+And don’t be afraid to make a few mistakes, it can be good for you.
+Enjoy your CBT and learning about becoming a licenced motorcycle rider!